 Top Tip: Regularly check your Instagram Insights – it’s free for business accounts and will give you lots of information about your content, activity on Instagram and followers.

-There you go; those are my 10 ways to up your game on Instagram.
-Include them in your strategy plan, implement and let me know how it goes.
-I hope it helps you with marketing your business on this platform in 2020.
+There you go; those are my 10 ways to up your Instagram strategy in 2020.
+Include them in your plan, implement and let me know how it goes.
+I hope it helps you with marketing your business on this platform.

 And if you need any help, do not hesitate to contact me.